Wupatupqa is the Hopi name for the village built in Walnut Canyon and occupied between about 1100 and 1250 CE.

 They did well here for maybe 150 years, then the general climate change that dried up streams all across the Colorado Plateau set in and they had to move on.
 But they left behind many masonry constructions in the walls and under the overhangs of Walnut Canyon.

-The access trail from the visitor center passes about 25 of the old dwellings as it drops 185 feet down into the canyon during its 0.9-mile loop.
+The access trail from the Walnut Canyon National Monument Visitor Center passes about 25 of the old dwellings as it drops 185 feet down into the canyon during its 0.9-mile loop.
 The trail is built to pass very close to many of them but not close enough to legally get off the trail and explore...

 There are many more dwellings in the canyon east of the visitor center but it's illegal to go there, too.
 At one time, though, several hundred people lived in the cliff dwellings of Walnut Canyon.